Ghost Radio FAQ

 Activation fails

-The app uses the Google Play Licence Verification system to defend against piracy, and should under normal circumstances not prevent paying users from using the app.
+The app uses the Google Play License Verification system to defend against piracy, and should under normal circumstances not prevent paying users from using the app.
 This system is a service provided by Google.

 Below, we have listed the most common ways to resolve problems with the License verification system.

-Google Play - Sync Ensure that your Google Play account data is synced.
+Ensures that your Google Play account data is synced.
 Sometimes the Google Play app needs to be re-synced for the license check to work properly.
 Old account data may not include information about your purchase, and if that is the case, it helps to refresh it from Google.

 Assuming that your phone is connected to active internet (Wi-Fi or 3G/4G Internet connection), and then follow the below steps: